 Bottleneck fit.
 Does the tool solve the step that is actually slowing growth?
 Draft generation is not useful if your team is stuck on topic prioritization, approvals, or technical publishing.

 Workflow integration.
 The best tools disappear into the process.
 Look for platforms that connect to your CMS, analytics, project management stack, and review workflow.
-If the team still copies data between five tabs, automation value leaks away.
+If the team still copies data between tabs, automation value leaks away.

 Quality control.
 Fast output is a liability without review rules.
 The tool should support briefs, brand voice, fact checks, source requirements, approval steps, and refresh triggers.